What To Look For When Buying A Portable Refrigerator for Camping

 Beyond these features, ARB offers several accessories.
 We didn’t include these in our decision-making process because they’re not naturally part of the fridge.
 Still, you might want to look into getting one of their compact power packs, a mounting slide, their official tie-down system, or transit bags to help further protect its outside.

-The ARB Zero 63-quart fridge is a practical and effective choice for most buyers.
+The ARB Zero 63-quart fridge is a practical and effective choice for most campers.
 It’s big enough to hold almost everything you’ll need, reasonably affordable, durable, and equipped with several convenient modern features.
-In our opinion, you won’t find a better unit with the same mix of benefits in a portable fridge.
+In our opinion, you won’t find a better unit with the same mix of benefits in a portable refrigerator.
 We’ve used it on many adventures and it is hands down one of the best pieces of gear we use for camping.